-More than 20 members of the firm's Intellectual Property practice group devote their practice almost exclusively to chemical, pharmaceutical and biotech matters.
+A number of the firm’s intellectual property practice group members devote their practice almost exclusively to chemical, pharmaceutical and biotech matters.
 These attorneys, many with advanced degrees, handle a wide range of issues covering the biotechnology and pharmaceutical spectrum.

 We have handled every aspect of practice before the US Patent and Trademark Office, including preparation and prosecution, filing of appeals, reissues and reexaminations.
 Additionally, we have significant experience in clearance review, Hatch-Waxman litigation, due diligence and enforcement of life science patents at the district court and federal circuit levels and before the US International Trade Commission.

 Our team represents clients of diverse sizes and interests, from established multinational corporations to emerging biotechnology, biologic, pharmaceutical and medical device companies.
 We represent private entrepreneurs, including specialty industries such as plant biotech, enzyme engineering, pharmaceutical, research tools, vaccines, diagnostics, medical devices, medical IT, genomics and theranostics.
 We are keenly aware of the obstacles facing the industry today and develop a life-of-product intellectual property strategy tailored specifically to each client's needs.